 Ferry travel in Greece Summer 2021

 This article about summer 2021 will no longer be updated.
-If you are travelling in Greece from 13 September 2021 onwards, please refer to these two articles:
+If you are travelling in Greece from 22 November 2021 onward, please refer to these two articles:

 Ferry travel in Greece for summer 2021 will not be the same as other years.
 New measures for people traveling by ferry, mean that passengers must show proof that they have been vaccinated, tested, or previously contracted COVID-19.